 Read on.

-INTEGRATING PROPANE INTO YOUR PREPPING STRATEGY – PART ONE
+INTEGRATING PROPANE INTO YOUR PREPPING STRATEGY – PART ONETHE FINAL WORD

 This article covers the basics of propane as an important prepping energy resource.
 The subjects include safe propane handling, storage, assembling a stockpile of bulk tanks for long term storage at the lowest possible cost and refilling the smaller one pound canisters that are commonly used with portable camping gear, for about 1/5 the cost of new.
 We’ll also examine a variety of entry-level propane appliances and their suitability in a survival scenario.